Amdrija/personal-website/content/posts/distributed-algorithms/index.md

 2. Termination: Every correct process eventually decides
 3. Commit-Validity: `1` can only be decided if all processes propose `1`
 4. Abort-Validity: `0` can only be decided if some process crashes or proposes `0`.
+5. Integrity: No process decides more than once.

 According to these rules, if a process which proposed `1` crashes, then we can decide either `1` or `0`.
 Which is ok, since that process promised to "commit" the transaction after getting a decision, meaning that it saved details of the transaction to some permanent storage, so that even if it crashes, it can commit the transaction upon restart.